 Brain cancer can arise either through cancerous cells originating in the brain or through cancerous cells originating in other organs and metastasizing to the brain.
 When cancerous cells originate in the brain, it is often called gliomas or glioblastoma multiform (GBM).
-These cancers can be highly lethal and are often treated with surgery, radiation, and a chemotherapy, temozolomide (Temodar).
+These cancers can be highly lethal and are often treated with surgery, radiation, and chemotherapy, temozolomide (Temodar).
 Temodar is one of the few cancer drugs which can penetrate the blood-brain barrier.
-In the US, gliomas, and GBMs make up ~30,000 cases a year.
+In the US, gliomas, and GBMs make up ~30,000 cases yearly.

 For more information on brain cancers, please see the National Brain Tumor Society.